Revision Date: 20 March 2018

 Shredding may be done in the department when costs of equipment and labor are justified and adequate secured space is available.

-If the shredding services are coordinated through Asset Management, complete a Document Destruction Request Form (Form 2-50) .
-Attach the destruction log to the records destruction request and send both to Asset Management, mailbox #19536.
+If the shredding services are coordinated through Asset Management, complete a Document Destruction Request Form (Form 2-50).
+Attach the destruction log to the records destruction request and send both to Asset Management, inter campus mail box #19536.
+Asset Management will use a third party vendor for the destruction of the records.

 If records to be shredded contain confidential or restricted information, they should be boxed and taped.
 The boxes can then be held in a secured area until they are picked up by Asset Management or taken directly to Asset Management.